Reality Check On Trump Calling For Bipartisanship On Health Care

 Democrats may be open to it, but Senate Minority Leader Chuck Schumer said only if repeal is off the table.
 Would Republicans in Congress be OK with that?
 Maybe some, but it's unlikely — and could cost Ryan his job as speaker if he doesn't have the majority of his conference and winds up working with Democrats.

-Plus, congressional Republicans viewed Trump's election as their chance – finally – to enact sweeping changes with traditional Republican agenda items.
+Plus, congressional Republicans viewed Trump's election as their chance, finally, to enact sweeping changes with traditional Republican agenda items.
 They won't give that up easily.

 NPR's Susan Davis noted Tuesday that congressional Republicans are insisting they are closer now to passing health care than they were Friday and aren't giving up, reversing course on the tone Ryan took Friday that Obamacare is now "the law of the land."
 But, as Davis put it: